Nexhat Daci

-Nexhat Daci (pronounced /sq/; born June 26, 1944, in Veliki Trnovac, Bujanovac, Serbia) is a Kosovan politician.
-He was elected as the speaker of Assembly of Kosovo in 2001 as a member of President Ibrahim Rugova's Democratic League of Kosovo (LDK).
-In 2006, he was ousted from the speakership due to infighting within the LDK He is a member of the Assembly of Kosovo and the leader of the Democratic League of Dardania, which he founded following his unsuccessful bid to become leader of the Democratic League of Kosovo.
+Nexhat Daci (Note: /sq/) (26 July 1944 – 1 January 2026) was a Kosovan politician who served as the speaker of the Assembly of Kosovo from 2001 to 2006.
+A member of President Ibrahim Rugova's Democratic League of Kosovo (LDK), he also served as acting president following Rugova's death in January 2006.
+In March 2006, he was ousted from the speakership due to infighting within the LDK.
+He also led the Democratic League of Dardania, which he founded following his unsuccessful bid to become leader of the Democratic League of Kosovo.

-Acting President of Kosovo

-Nexhat Daci was the acting President of Kosovo from January 21, 2006, following the death of Ibrahim Rugova, to February 11, 2006, when Fatmir Sejdiu was elected president.